Princess Alexandra (born 1936): Marriage and personal life

 Marina's first pregnancy, which was announced in late 1989, caused a controversy as the couple were not married.
-This resulted in a feud with her parents who suggested she either marry her companion or have an abortion.
+This resulted in a feud with her parents who suggested she either marry her companion in a shotgun wedding or have an abortion.
 In an interview with a tabloid at the time, Marina had claimed that her parents had cut off her trust fund and monthly allowance due to their disapproval of her conduct.
+She also said that she wrote a letter to Queen Elizabeth II, addressing her "Dear Cousin Lilibet", asking her to intervene in the family dispute.
+Marina's parents denied her allegations and said that they loved her, had not cut her off and that she was welcome at home any time.

 Activities

-Beginning in the late 1950s, Princess Alexandra carried out an extensive programme of engagements in support of the Queen, both in the United Kingdom and overseas.
-Taking part in roughly 120 engagements each year, Princess Alexandra was one of the most active members of the royal family.
-She made 110 engagements in 2012.
-However, in late June 2013, she cancelled her engagements due to arthritis.
+Beginning in the late 1950s, Alexandra carried out an extensive programme of engagements in support of the Queen, both in the United Kingdom and overseas.
+Taking part in roughly 120 engagements each year, She was one of the most active members of the royal family.
+She carried out 110 engagements in 2012.
+However, in April 2013, she cancelled her engagements due to polymyalgia rheumatica.
 As of 2022, she is still listed as a working member of the royal family, attending numerous ceremonial and charitable engagements.

 In 1959, she carried out an extensive tour of Australia, and attended the Queensland Centenary Celebrations.
 The Alexandra Waltz was composed for this visit by radio announcer Russ Tyson, and television musical director, Clyde Collins.
 It was sung for the princess by teen-aged Gay Kahler, who later changed her name to Gay Kayler.
-In 1961, Princess Alexandra visited Hong Kong and made a visit to Aberdeen Fish Market, Lok Ma Chau police station and So Uk Estate, a public housing complex.
-Princess Alexandra returned to Australia in 1967 for a private holiday, but also carried out engagements in Canberra and Melbourne.
+In 1961, Alexandra visited Hong Kong and made a visit to Aberdeen Fish Market, Lok Ma Chau police station and So Uk Estate, a public housing complex.
+Alexandra returned to Australia in 1967 for a private holiday, but also carried out engagements in Canberra and Melbourne.
 The Princess Alexandra Hospital in Brisbane is named in her honour.